 Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland

 The gravel road leading to the chapel

-What Jón Árnason is referring to has to do with the execution of Catholic Bishop Jón Arason and his 2 sons back in 1550.
+What Jón Árnason is referring to has to do with the execution of Catholic Bishop Jón Arason and his two sons back in 1550.

-Norðlendingar - the Northerners in 1551 killed many men to revenge for the murder of the Catholic bishop Jón Arason at Hólar in Hjaltadalur in North Iceland and his 2 sons.
+Norðlendingar - the Northerners in 1551 killed many men to avenge the murder of the Catholic bishop Jón Arason at Hólar in Hjaltadalur in North Iceland and his two sons.

+Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland